Kostr/UEFI-Lessons/README.md

 - [Lesson 58](Lessons/Lesson_58): `subtitle` and `text` VFR elements
 - [Lesson 59](Lessons/Lesson_59): Create an application to display HII Forms by package list GUIDs.
 Convert our simple form application to UEFI driver form
 - [Lesson 60](Lessons/Lesson_60): Use `gRT->SetVariable()` function to create and delete UEFI variables.
 Investigate variable attributes.
 Practical uses of the `dmpstore` command
+- [Lesson 61](Lessons/Lesson_61): Use `dmpstore` command to save/load variables to/from files.
+Write an application to recalculate CRC32 checksums in the `dmpstore` variable dumps

 _____